Yuanzhe-Liu/Yuanzhe-Liu.github.io/_pages/about.md

 * My name is Yuanzhe Liu, and I am a job market candidate in the [Department of Economics](https://www.econ.ucsb.edu/) at [UCSB](https://www.ucsb.edu/), currently on the job market.
 <!--* Here is my CV: [Curriculum Vitae](/files/CV.pdf).-->

-* My research interest lies in the field of Macroeconomics, Computational Economics, and Bayesian Econometrics.
+* My research interest lies in the field of *Macroeconomics*, _Computational Economics_, and _Bayesian Econometrics_.

 * I received my Bachelor's degree in RIT and Master's degree in UW-Madison .